 Student Research Opportunities

 There are several ways to engage in EACS research while an undergraduate at Bates.
+You may be able to work on a project during the semester or join an active research program in the summers!

 Check in with your professors to learn about their research program and any research opportunities that might be available during the semester or in the summers.
 It may be possible to advance a project by working a few hours a week during the academic year, for example, or by working fulltime during the summer months.
 You never know what might be possible until you ask, so reach out if you are curious.